cakephp/docs/fr/orm/query-builder.rst

 Removing All Stacked Map-reduce Operations
 ------------------------------------------

-Under some circumstances you may want to modify a query object so that no ``mapReduce`` operations are executed at all.
+Under some circumstances you may want to modify a ``Query`` object so that no ``mapReduce`` operations are executed at all.
 This can be easily done by calling the method with both parameters as null and the third parameter (overwrite) as true::